 In general, the City Attorney’s Office acts as the legal advisor to the City of Carbondale in matters involving general municipal operations and administrative matters.
-The department staff includes two full time staff attorneys, two full time administrative secretaries and one part time law clerk.
+The department staff includes two full time staff attorneys, and one full time Legal Assistant.
 Specifically, the City Attorney’s Office advises City Staff on legal issues, represents the City in legal proceedings, reviews and prepares legal documents, prepares revisions and updates to the Carbondale Revised Code, and prosecutes ordinance violations under the Carbondale Revised Code.

 If a person commits a city ordinance violation, and is a first-time offender, then there are alternative resolutions to appearing in city court.
 Specifically, there are two options for resolving a city ordinance violation outside of court: 1) Pay by Mail Program (pay a set administrative fee in lieu of appearing in court); and 2) Community Service Program (perform a certain number of community service work hours at a specified/approved work site and pay only a portion of the set fine as an administrative fee).
 (Instruction for both programs:Pay-By-Mail Instructions in pdf format)The City Attorney’s Office manages and supervises both programs.
 If a violator of a City ordinance is interested in resolving the matter outside of City court, then said violator should contact the City Attorney’s Office within 10 days of arrest in order to determine if he/she is eligible to sign up for either program.
 Anyone interested in learning more about the Pay-By-Mail Program or the Community Service Program should contact the City Attorney’s Office.